NEW YORK TIMES BESTSELLERS LIST - Santa Barbara News-Press

 A failed bank robber holds a group of strangers hostage at an apartment open house.

-This is the third book in the Jake Brigance series.
-A 16-year-old is accused of killing a deputy in Clanton, Miss., in 1990.
+The third book in the Jake Brigance series.
+A 16-year-old is accused of killing a deputy in Clanton, Mississippi, in 1990.

 In a sequel to “Ready Player One,” Wade Watts discovers a technological advancement and goes on a new quest.